pluarant/pluarant.github.io/pricing.md

 ---
 layout: mesibo
-description: Free to start and Pay as you grow.
-Pricing you just can't beat. flexible pricing for all.
+description: Mesibo is free to start.
+You only pay if you consume beyond your free tier limits.
+Mesibo offers pay as you go pricing for both its On-Premise and Cloud offerings
-keywords: mesibo pricing
+keywords: mesibo pricing, chat api pricing, free chat api
-title: Mesibo Pricing
+title: Pricing
 subtitle: On-Premise and Cloud Deployment Pricing
 category: pricing
 banner: true